Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 These exercises are guided conversations where a moderator speaking in English walks you through the exchange step-by-step.
 She tells you what exactly you’re about to hear and why, and then frequently pauses to explain things and provide tips.
 It’s sort of like listening to an Italian podcast with English breakdowns.

 Additionally, you’re frequently called upon to speak yourself.
-Pimsleur wants to get you talking, and as such, will have you practice your newly learned verbal skills right alongside the Italian speakers.
+Pimsleur wants to get you talking, and as such, will have you practice your verbal skills right alongside the fluent speakers.
 These lessons are incredibly powerful at getting you talking, and fast (unlike the Italian lessons from Duolingo).

 Effective Practice Exercises

-The audio lessons aren’t the only way in which Pimsleur’s course tracks with Rocket Italian.
+The audio focus isn’t the only way in which Pimsleur’s course tracks with Rocket.
 Pimsleur too uses a diverse set of drills to backstop their audio lessons.

 These drills include speed games, flashcards, matching pairs, and listening exercises.
 The intent is to improve your comprehension by seeing the same material through multiple perspectives.
 And it works.